Schillingerkurs/schillingerkurs.github.io/_pages/about.md

 ## About my research
+My research examines business and politics links in resource-abundent, low-income countries.
+I am particularly interested in the role of multinational enterprises in the extractive industries and how financial flows relate to institutional development.
 ## About me

 - I am currently a fellow at the [Department of International Economics, Government and Business](https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business) at the [Copenhagen Business School](https://www.cbs.dk/en).